manoloesparta/lalalang/docs/README.md

 ## Builtin Functions

-There only exists two builtin functions, both recieve one expression
+There only exists two builtin functions:

 * **println**: It prints whatever is passed to him with a break line at the end
 * **print**: Same as println but without the ending break line

-See the [example](../examples) section to check out how this is used
+See the [example](../examples) section to check out how this is used.